Duško Sakan

 Duško Sakan (Душко Сакан; born 3 March 1989) is a Bosnian-Herzegovinian professional footballer who plays as a midfielder for Gorica Šipovo.

 Club career

-Born in Šipovo (SR Bosnia and Herzegovina, SFR Yugoslavia), Sakan begin his career in the season 2006–07 playing with FK Borac Banja Luka.
+Born in Šipovo (SR Bosnia and Herzegovina, SFR Yugoslavia) on March 3 1989, Sakan begin his career in the season 2006–07 playing with FK Borac Banja Luka.
 The following season, he joined another Premier League of Bosnia and Herzegovina side, NK Posušje where he stayed two seasons.
 In summer 2009 he returned to Borac and played with them in the following two and a half seasons.
 After finishing the 2009–10 season in third, the following year they became champions of the 2010–11 Premier League of Bosnia and Herzegovina.
 During the winter break of 2011–12, Sakan became one of the acquisitions of FK Rad for the second half of the 2011–12 Serbian SuperLiga.

-He played two seasons for Austrian third tier side TSV St. Johann.
+He played two seasons for Austrian third-tier side TSV St. Johann.

 International career

 After having been part of the Bosnian-Herzegovinian U-19 and U-21 teams, Sakan made an appearance for an unofficial Bosnia and Herzegovina selection in 2011. at 16 December 2011, in a friendly match against Poland.

 He was also part of the Republika Srpska national football team (league selection) in September 2013.